Herring roe treating psoriasis could create a new industry

 Herring full of roe is on its way to the west coast of Norway to spawn.
 The local company, Arctic Nutrition, wants to exploit this.
-The goal is for the herring roe to help people suffering with psoriasis globally, and simultaneously build a billion dollar industry.
+The goal is for the herring roe to help people suffering from psoriasis globally, and simultaneously build a billion-dollar industry.

 – a fish egg is a cell.
 Therefore there is a lot of membrane fats that will help to renew cells, explains founder Hogne Hallaråker.

 Bjørn Ivar Heggelund was one of the 60 patients participating in the Norwegian study started in Bergen in 2017.
 His psoriasis is now a lot better.